Dorani/Album-Review/README.md

         - authenticate_user, only for :new and edit reviews

 ## Styling
-  - check commits in repo
+  - check commits in repos